SherryKennedy/Earthquake_Leaflet/README.md

 Mapped weekly earthquake data through an API using Leaflet JavaScript Library

 - Includes a Level 1 - basic mapping visualization
 - Level 2 - 2 datasets showing 2 overlays, several tiles to visualize the data on.
+- Final : Includes extra styles and a moveable legend.

 ***NOTE:*** Config file: One must supply their own API_KEY from [Map Box](https://www.mapbox.com/)